Sage vs NetSuite (2026): Which ERP/Accounting Platform Wins?

 Choose Sage Intacct if:

-You need world-class financial management, multi-entity consolidation, and AICPA-preferred accounting without the complexity of a full ERP.
+You need top-tier financial management, multi-entity consolidation, and AICPA-preferred accounting without the complexity of a full ERP.
 Best for service companies and nonprofits.

 Consider QuickBooks Enterprise instead: